 Cabarrus College of Health Sciences provides reasonable accommodations, upon request, to qualified individuals with documented disabilities.
-In accordance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, Disability Services assists students with physical, psychological and learning disabilities in fulfilling the fundamental requirements of the curriculum by accessing reasonable accommodations to ensure that they have equal access to educational opportunities at the College.
-The College is not required to fundamentally alter its course/degree requirements in order to grant accommodations.
+In accordance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
+Disability Services assists students with physical, psychological and learning disabilities in fulfilling the fundamental requirements of the curriculum by accessing reasonable accommodations to ensure that they have equal access to educational opportunities at the College.